Information Overload and the Impact on Decision-Making

 How Information Overload Affects Decision-Making

-Instead of helping people feel informed, excessive input often leaves them mentally fatigued and hesitant.
-This may lead to:
+Instead of helping people feel informed, excessive input often leaves people mentally fatigued and hesitant.

 When the brain becomes overloaded, people often stop processing information effectively and begin to avoid making decisions altogether.